Drew Goetting, Bob Birkeland, Rich Walkling, Erik Stromberg, Peter Rohan and Hope McManus

 Rich Walkling, MLA, Planning Director / CFO

 Rich Walkling has been directing resource management and restoration projects for twenty years.
 He has managed watershed and estuarine projects in California, the Great Lakes basin, and southern Africa.
 His environmental and community planning work has been featured in an exhibit and documentary at the Oakland Museum of California.
-Rich has served as an appointed member of the East Bay Regional Park District Park Advisory Committee, board chair of Urban Tilth in Richmond, vice president of the Golden Gate Audubon Society, and board member of Citizens for East Shore Parks.
+Rich is a former appointed member of the East Bay Regional Park District Park Advisory Committee, former board chair of Urban Tilth in Richmond, former vice president of the Golden Gate Audubon Society, and former board member of Citizens for East Shore Parks.
 Rich leads RDG’s business management and environmental planning.

 Erik Stromberg, ASLA, Restoration Director